 For this round up I’ve listed these DIY bird feeders in the same order as you’ll find them in the collages below, there are more ideas than just in the collages below so do take a look through the list to find some inspiration!

 Want to make sure you don’t forget any of these awesome bird feeders?
 Be sure to bookmark this page or pin an image for later so that you’ve got all this inspiration to hand when you need it the most.
 Want more ideas?
-Check out the links at the end of this post for more ideas for fun with kids.
+Check out the links at the end of this post for more ideas for nature inspired crafts and activities for kids.

 These citrus cup bird feeders from Mama Papa Bubba look amazing and you’d get the added bonus of the lovely scent while you made them.

-This bread bird feeder from Crafts on Sea is a great way to use up stale loaves – read the tutorial by following the link or you can see how we made it in the video below.
+This bread bird feeder from Crafts on Sea is a great way to use up stale loaves.

 Kids will love to decorate these wooden frame bird feeders from Buggy and Buddy